ChrJensen/dot-net-st-pete-ui/README.md

 Let's open up Postman to create a new user and login to our application.

+If we attempt to login with bad credentials, or no credentials, the app will notify us.

+Once we successfully login, we can add new beer journal entries and see all our previous entries.

 ## What's Missing?
 * Packaging our app for deployment
 * Ability to create a new user via the UI